cds-hooks/docs/README.md

 [![Build Status](https://api.travis-ci.org/cds-hooks/docs.svg)](https://travis-ci.org/cds-hooks/docs)

 CDS Hooks is a vendor agnostic remote decision support standard.
-This repository serves as both the specification and website for the CDS Hooks project.
+This repository serves as both for specification and website for the CDS Hooks project.

 ## Getting Started